 - 20. The respondents have also failed to register the project in terms of section 3 of the RERA Act and was imposed a penalty of ₹5,00,000/- (Rupees Five Lakhs only) which has not been paid till date leading to the breach of the same.
 The respondents have also not admittedly completed all the pending works with respect to the building and handover the said unit after obtaining the occupancy certificate.
 The conduct on the part of the respondents clearly indicate that due to such defaults, the interest and right of the applicant to hold, enjoy, occupy, possess and utilize the said apartment for gain have been put to serious jeopardy. - 21.
-The respondents therefore cannot be heard in saying that the project could not be completed due to circumstances beyond his control including the civil suit or the stop work order issued by the Municipality.
-The respondents were duty bound to make a clear representation about stage-wise time schedule of completion of the project and bring it to the notice of the purchasers about such hindrances as set out by them with proper correspondence or consent of the allottees.
-The submissions of the respondents that the applicant has rented the premises is without any basis, so also the photographs produced are not supported by a certificate under Section 65- B of the Evidence Act.
-The applicant had purchased the flat for his residence and due to the delay in completing the work and handing over legal and valid possession to the applicant including water, sanitation and electricity in terms of the said Agreement dated 14.09.2015, the applicant suffered severe hardship and inconvenience as seen from the records.
+The respondents therefore cannot be heard in saying that the project could not be completed due to circumstances beyond his control including the civil suit or the stay issued by the Municipality.
+The respondents were duty bound to make a clear representation about stage-wise time schedule of completion the project and bring to the notice of the purchasers about such hindrances as set out by them with proper correspondence or consent of the allottees.
+The applicant had purchased the flat for her residence and due to the delay in completing the work and handing over legal and valid possession to the applicant including water, sanitation and electricity in terms of the said Agreement dated 27.07.2016, the applicant suffered severe hardship and inconvenience as seen from the records.